DeloitteAU/eslint-config-deloitte/packages/eslint-config-deloitte-react/README.md

-# eslint-config-deloitte-react
+# eslint-config-deloitte-react has been renamed to @deloitte-digital-au/eslint-config-react

-Please read the [installation instructions](https://github.com/DeloitteDigitalAPAC/eslint-config-deloitte#installation-for-es6--react-projects) to configure this package.